-The Charter campaign was given real life when local Charter groups were set up around the country often linking in with a spate of action by women around equal pay in particular.
-There had been an important strike for Equal Pay â€" now imortalised in the film Made in Dagenham â€" at the Ford plant in East London in 1968.
+There had been an important strike for Equal Pay â€" now immortalized in the film Made in Dagenham â€" at the Ford plant in East London in 1968.
 In 1970 the Labour government had introduced the Equal Pay Act â€" but its provisions did not come into operation until 29 December 1975!

-From its inception, the Charter campaign organized solidarity with strikes around Equal Pay such as those at SEI in

-Heywood, north of Manchester and Electrolux Luton in 1975.
-At Trico windscreen wiper factory in Brentford West London all 350 women working there walked out in May 1976 and after 21 weeks of continuous picketting and huge amounts of solidarity from across the labour movement the bosses were forced to cave in in what was the longest ever strike for Equal Pay.
+From its inception, the Charter campaign organized solidarity with strikes around Equal Pay such as those at SEI in Heywood, north of Manchester and Electrolux Luton in 1975.
+At Trico windscreen wiper factory in Brentford West London all 350 women working there walked out in May 1976 and after 21 weeks of continuous picketing and massive solidarity from across the labour movement the bosses were forced to cave in in what was the longest ever strike for Equal Pay.